-Neochloris® has funded laboratory research at the University of Illinois at Urbana-Champaign that successfully proved the core concept behind Neochloris®technology that converts carbon dioxide to biofuel through algae production.
-Results of this research demonstrate that our process will be able to sequester more carbon dioxide and produce more biofuel than competing technologies.
+Research by the University of Illinois at Urbana-Champaign has shown that our pressurized photobioreactors (PPBRs) efficiently convert carbon dioxide into sustainable biofuel through algae production.
+Our process can sequester more carbon dioxide and produce more biofuel than competing technologies.

-Neochloris® designed and helped install a biogas measurement system for an anaerobic facility treating manure at a swine farm in the Philippines.
-This allowed our client to obtain Certified Emission Reduction (CER) carbon credits under the Clean Development Mechanism (CDM) of the Kyoto Protocol.
+We designed and helped install a biogas measurement system for an anaerobic facility treating manure at a swine farm in the Philippines.
+Our satellite-based system allowed the client to obtain certified emission reduction credits through the Kyoto Protocol CDM process and enabled them to remotely monitor their site.

-Neochloris® provided our patented OmniFloat™ technology (supplemented with chemical addition and composting) to a poultry processor for upgrading their wastewater treatment facility.
-Our solution enhanced odor reduction, improved effluent quality, and ensured compliance.
-This client won the Best Industrial System Award from the Central States Water Environment Federation for their environmental upgrades.
+NeoChloris™ provided our patented anaerobic treatment technology to a poultry processor for upgrading their wastewater treatment facility.
+Our solution reduced odors, improved effluent quality, and ensured environmental compliance.

-The OmniFloat™ system treats wool-scouring wastewater and produces sustainable energy at a major textile facility in United Kingdom.
-Our client won the UK Department of Trade & Industry "Biotechnology Means Business" award for their environmental stewardship.
+Our anaerobic technology treated wool-scouring wastewater and produced sustainable energy at a major textile facility in the United Kingdom.
+As a result, our client won the UK Department of Trade & Industry “Biotechnology Means Business” award for environmental stewardship.

-A major dairy facility used the OmniFloat™ system to pretreat cheese whey, milk spills, and plant wash water before discharge to the city sewage treatment plant.
-Our technology helped them reduce influent organics, minimize sludge production, and generate sustainable biogas fuel, thereby reducing their treatment costs and user fee to the city.
+A major dairy facility used our anaerobic system to pretreat cheese whey, milk spills, and plant wash water before discharge to the city sewage treatment plant.
+Our technology helped them to reduce influent organics, minimize sludge production, and generate sustainable biogas fuel, thereby reducing treatment costs and user fee to the city.

-Our Modulating Phase Reactor (MPR™) is used by a beverage processor to treat wastewater before surface discharge.
-By minimizing aeration energy requirements and producing sustainable biogas, the MPR™ reduces treatment costs compared to conventional processes.
+Our anaerobic Modulating Phase Reactor technology was used by a beverage processor to treat wastewater before surface discharge.
+By minimizing aeration energy requirements and producing sustainable biogas, the treatment costs were significantly reduced.